Unrefined Salt Is An Essential Part Of The Buteyko Method

 In a local health food store, I spotted a pretty container of Himalayan salt, which was still a novelty in the US.
 Thomas and I tried this salt and enjoyed its delightful taste.
 Still doubting my choice, I grabbed the container.

-During our first day at Clinica Buteyko, I presented it to our mentor.
+During our first day at the Buteyko Clinic, I presented it to our mentor.
 Ludmila looked at this vessel of crumbly pink powder and raised her eyebrows.

 My voice faltered.
 “Salt… ancient, pure and rich of minerals.